 Colin DeVries is Vice President of the Awards Dinner.
 He has previously served as Vice President of the Awards Contest, Vice President of Special Projects, Treasurer and Assistant Treasurer.
-He is also co-chair of the Student Relations Committee, in charge of outreach to local college and graduate journalism students.
-Additionally, he is a member of the Society of Professionals Journalists Membership Committee.
-He works as public relations manager at NYU Lutheran Medical Center in Sunset Park, Brooklyn.
+He is also co-chair of the Student Relations Committee, responsible for outreach to local college and graduate journalism students.
+Additionally, he is a member of the Society of Professional Journalists Membership Committee.
+He works as public relations manager at NYU Langone Hospital – Brooklyn in Sunset Park, Brooklyn.
 Previously, he was a digital editor at the New York Daily News, helping to manage and edit content for NYDailyNews.com.
-Prior to that he was managing editor of the News Corp-owned TimesLedger Newspapers in Queens and has worked as a reporter and editor at newspapers in upstate New York.
-He is currently pursuing a master’s degree in communication and information studies at Rutgers University, has studied journalism at New York University and received his bachelor’s degree from the University at Albany.
+He was also managing editor of the News Corp-owned TimesLedger Newspapers group in Queens and has worked as a reporter and editor at newspapers in upstate New York.
+He is currently pursuing a master’s degree in communication and media at Rutgers University.
+He has studied journalism at New York University and received a bachelor’s degree in sociology from the University at Albany.

-Jessica Seigel joined the board as Vice President of Events in January 2013.
-She is an Adjunct Professor of journalism at New York University, with more than 20 years experience across media as a National Correspondent for the Chicago Tribune, Columnist for Glamour magazine, and the on-air “Countess of Culture” for NPR’s Day to Day.
+Vice President (Events) – Jessica Seigel joined the board as vice president of events in January 2013.
+She is an adjunct professor of journalism at New York University, with more than 20 years experience across media as a national correspondent for the Chicago Tribune, columnist for Glamour magazine, and the on-air “Countess of Culture” for NPR’s Day to Day.
 Her investigative work in science, health and culture has appeared in outlets including Marketplace public radio, The New York Times and National Geographic Traveler.
 She won the Front Page Award for a Lifetime exposé on the clothing industry and top honors from the American Society of Journalists and Authors for a Los Angeles Magazine diet scam investigation and Ms. Magazine science feature on ape and human politics.
-She is a graduate of the Columbia University Graduate School of Journalism, where she served as President of the SPJ student chapter.
+She is a graduate of the Columbia University Graduate School of Journalism, where she served as president of the SPJ student chapter.

-Peter Szekely is Chairman as the immediate past president of The Club.
-He became the club’s First Vice President in 2013 after joining the board as Assistant Treasurer in 2009 and serving the next three years as Treasurer.
+Peter Szekely is a past president.
+He became vice president in 2013 after joining the board as assistant treasurer in 2009 and serving the next three years as treasurer.
 In 2007, he became secretary-treasurer of the Newspaper Guild of New York, which represents more than 2800 journalists and other employees at 19 New York area-based news organizations and other companies, including Consumer Reports, Newsweek/The Daily Beast, The New York Times, Standard & Poor’s, Thomson Reuters and Time Inc. Szekely primarily oversaw the union’s finances, contract enforcement and communications.
 He later served in the number one seat in the union.
 Before becoming a full-time Guild officer, Szekely spent more than 25 years as a correspondent with Reuters, mostly in its Washington bureau, where he covered the U.S. economy, labor, securities regulation, energy and general news.
 A graduate of Northeastern University, Szekely briefly worked for two daily newspapers in Massachusetts before joining Reuters.

 Tricia Couture returns to the Deadline Club and NYC after four years in Charlotte, North Carolina, where she produced articles for Charlotteviewpoint.org and The Charlotte Observer and served on the board of Charlotte SPJ.
 She’s a freelance writer/editor and is currently working on one of Random House’s daily online newsletters.
 Her past credits include Spafinder.com, Everydayhealth.com, Syfy.com (a division of NBC Universal, Rewardtv.com (a division of NBC Universal), and American Lawyer Media.
 She also produced the blog “Cheap Chick in the City” detailing free and cheap things to do in NYC, for more than four years.